 IFF's supply chain is broad and complex.
-We purchase approximately 11,000 different raw materials from about 3,000 domestic and international suppliers and distributors.
+We purchase approximately 41,000 different raw materials from an extensive network of domestic and international suppliers and distributors.
 We have an integrated supply chain, from raw material sourcing through manufacturing, quality assurance, regulatory compliance and distribution, which permits us to provide our customers with consistent quality products on a timely and cost-effective basis.
 We use both natural and synthetic ingredients in our compounds.
 We engage with these suppliers to help ensure they operate responsibly.
 As outlined in the IFF Vendor Code of Conduct, we expect suppliers to conduct their businesses ethically and honestly and in compliance with all applicable laws, rules, regulations and industry standards, including those concerning workplace safety and human rights.
 IFF explicitly supports internationally recognized human rights standards.
 With such a complex and large supply chain, IFF has limited leverage in influencing markets.
-We look to multistakeholder initiatives such as RSPO to influence the palm oil market.
+We look to multi-stakeholder initiatives such as RSPO to influence the palm oil market.
 Public awareness continues to grow and we see an increase demand from customers of certified sustainable products.
 That said, the demand for certified sustainable palm oil, particularly of some specialized materials, currently exceeds availability.
 Despite overall increase in demand for certified palm oil, the market for certain palm oil fractions/derivatives is limited due to the complexity of the interconnected market.
 For example, even if there is strong demand for RSPO C8/C10 fractions, there needs to be demand for C12/C14 fractions also, for processors to run certified production.

-(F9.2) Describe the main measures that would improve your organization's ability to manage forests-related risks.
+(F8.2) Describe the main measures that would improve your organization's ability to manage its exposure to deforestation and/or conversion of other natural ecosystems.